charmpython/charmpython.github.io/README.md

 ### Why did I post this journey?

 This blog is a celebration of all of the help I've gotten along the way.
-THe best helpers do so without expectation of reward, but great mentors deserve rewards and awards because of the multiplier effect of their actions.
+The best helpers help without expectation of reward.
+But great mentors - who are patient, present, and excellent guides - deserve both rewards and awards because of the multiplier effect of their actions.

 Also, success can come in many forms.
 It doesn't always have to rock your world.
 Sometimes it can be quiet, like the triumph that comes with understanding something challenging.
 This journey has been marked with many quiet triumphs.